Mary Pennington (Updike) Weatherall

-Mary Pennington (Updike) Weatherall (January 26, 1930-February 25, 2018) was a visual artist and the first wife of John Updike.
+Mary Pennington (Updike) Weatherall (January 26, 1930 - February 25, 2018) was a visual artist and the first wife of John Updike.
 Many of Updike's early characters were modeled after her, particularly in his short stories about the Maple family and his novel Couples.
-Weatherall was the mother of artist Elizabeth Updike Cobblah and writer David Updike, and the maternal aunt of novelist Molly Fisk.
+Weatherall was the mother of artist Elizabeth Updike Cobblah and writer David Updike, and the maternal aunt of poet Molly Fisk.

 Early life and education

 Mary Entwistle Pennington was born on January 26, 1930, in Braintree, Massachusetts, to Unitarian minister Leslie Talbot Pennington and Elizabeth Entwistle Daniels, a Latin teacher.
 She had one sibling, a younger sister, Antoinette Pennington Fisk, and they grew up in Cambridge, where Weatherall attended the Shady Hill School and Buckingham Browne & Nichols School where she played field hockey and enjoyed ice skating.
 Weatherall graduated from Radcliffe College in 1952.

 Life with John Updike

 In 1953 she married John Updike, a Harvard student, who she met during an art class her senior year.
 After his graduation, they both studied art at Oxford University's Ruskin School of Drawing, where their first child, Elizabeth, was born.
 They lived in New York for two years while John wrote for the New Yorker and then moved to Ipswich, Massachusetts, in 1957, where they raised their four children, Elizabeth, David, Michael, and Miranda.
 Weatherall was active in the Civil Rights movement and participated in the 1965 Selma to Montgomery marches.
 She and Updike separated in 1974 and divorced in 1976.